stcarrez/resource-embedder/README.md

 ## Examples

-This first set of example shows how to you can embedd configuration files in a C, Ada or Go program.
+This first set of example shows how to you can embed configuration files in a C, Ada or Go program.
 The Advance Resource Embedder simply puts the configuration files in an array of bytes that can easily be retrieved by a generated function.